 So this is the challenge for February.
 Will you join me?
 Identify what triggers you to yell.
 Select a technique to stop yelling at your kids and let me know what you’re going to do to break this habit.

-Also, make sure to use the hashtag #parentingresolution with any of your social media shares… I want to follow you on your journey to make 2016 your best parenting year yet!
+Also, make sure to use the hashtag #parentingresolution with any of your social media shares… I want to follow you on your journey to make this your best parenting year yet!

 This post is part of The Parenting Resolution series.
 The entire series is here:

-Introduction: The Parenting Resolution: Make 2016 the Best Year!
+Introduction: The Parenting Resolution: Make This Year the Best Year!

 Challenge #1: The Parenting Resolution: Creating a Learning Plan